DaveCalaway/serialDebug/README.md

 ### Install
 **Arduino IDE:**
-Put the debug.h in the same folder of the file abc.ino .
+Put the debugPlus.h in the same folder of the file abc.ino .
-Include the library in the top of your code " #include "debug.h" " and define " #define DEBUG " to enable the library.
+Include the library in the top of your code " #include "debugPlus.h" " and define " #define DEBUG " to enable the library.

 ```
-#include "debug.h"
+#include "debugPlus.h"

 #define DEBUG // comment to disable